roshans416/ansible-tips/ansible-playbooks/demo_playbook/README.md

 1) Update the kernel for the server
 2) Create an LVM volume on /dev/sdb with 80% VG size being used.
 3) Create an XFS filesystem on LVM and mount it to /apps/testing
-4) Permanently disable ipv6
-5) Manages sshd_config for RHEL and CentOS

 **It's using password authentication to connect to client VMs.
 Password (SUDO and SSH) are stored in passwd.yml, which is encrypted using ansible-vault**